ElisabethHuhn/AndroidArchitectureExample3/README.md

 Thus, a bug found by a developer is cheaper than that same bug found in QA.
 Automated testing finds bugs earlier in the process, and this savings more than covers the cost of creating and maintaining automated testing.
-However even more than that, an architecture that is designed to be testable is also an architecture that is easier to maintain.
+However even more than that, an architecture that is designed to be testable is also less likely to have bugs in the first place.
 With a good architecture you can avoid a whole class of bugs entirely.
+A testable architecture is easier to maintain, thus justifying the cost of creating and maintaining automated testing.

 MVI allows for a greater separation of concerns over MVVM, and thus an easier isolation of code, leading to higher quality testing.
 MVI allows for the tracking of user event occurrence resulting in UI state change.